ericbright2002/Forged_in_Obsidian/Support/inlineScripts/starforged_progress.sfile.md

     expand("notevars set " + path + " TrackImage " + trueTrack);
 }

-return ";;setimagepath " + fullPath;
+return ";;setimagepath " + $1;
 ```
 __
-setimagepath {full path to the Images folder} - this should start and end with double quotes and be the full path such as "(app://local/C:/Users/ericb/Desktop/SFV3/Images/"
+setimagepath {full path to the Images folder} - this should start and end with double quotes and be the full path such as "C:/Users/ericb/Desktop/SFV3/Images/"